DanBaloiu/recipe-share-site/README.md

 Suggested evidence to include with resubmission
 - A short log of representative prompts and outputs (optional) — kept separate from source control if present.
-- A short test report showing passing unit tests once added (this will be included in `TESTING.md`).
+- A short test report showing passing unit tests once added (include the report or a snippet in this README under the Testing section).

-I can also proceed to add the unit tests that were drafted with Copilot and finalize the testing documentation.

 ## 🙌 13.
 Credits & Acknowledgements